mwittig/pimatic-johnny-five/README.md

 * "particle-io" - known to work for
   [Particle Photon](http://johnny-five.io/platform-support/#particle-photon) and
   [Sparkfun Photon RedBoard](http://johnny-five.io/platform-support/#sparkfun-photon-redboard)
-* "etherport" - experimental, works for Arduinos with ethernet or wifi shields, a software relay to integrate a remote Raspberry will be provided soon.
+* "etherport" - works for Arduinos with ethernet or wifi shields, a software relay to integrate a remote Raspberry will be provided soon.
 * "expander" - see supported controller types below
+* "esp8266" and "etherport-client" - works for remote boards like ESP6266 which provide a listener socket pimatic needs to connect to

 Supported Expander `controller` types: